Investing in Palladium

 Can I borrow cash against my physical palladium?

-With storage of palladium through Monex at Brink’s or Farmers and Merchants Bank, you can use your metal as collateral to borrow cash against it whenever you want.
+With storage of palladium through Monex at Brink’s, you can use your metal as collateral to borrow cash against it whenever you want.
 Monex Credit Company, a California Finance Lender, offers cash loans of up to 75% of the value of your metal while you retain full title and ownership.
 Interest rates vary but have been 5.9% per annum since 2006.
 There are no loan set-up fees or penalties for repayment at any time.
 You can call your Account Representative and have the cash proceeds of the loan immediately sent to you, or you can use the loan to pay for a purchase.